Prodr. Fl. Norfolk. 67 (1833) APNI

 Threat status:Victoria: vulnerable (v)

-Climbing or trailing herb with glabrescent or slightly hispid stems.
+Short-lived climbing or trailing herb with glabrescent or slightly hispid stems to several metres long.
 Leaves simple, ovate, cordate at base; lamina 4–7 cm long, 5–8 cm wide, 3–5-lobed to c. midway (rarely more deeply lobed), sparsely bristly on both surfaces, bristles denser along veins, margins toothed; petiole 1–10 cm long, ribbed with occasional longitudinal rows of retrorse hairs; tendrils 2–5-branched.
-Male inflorescence 10–20-flowered; peduncle 2.5–9 cm long; pedicels 3–5 mm long, glandular hairy; petals 3 mm long, greenish-white.
-Female inflorescences in 6–8-flowered heads; peduncle 5–15 mm long; ovary with soft barbed spines and glandular hairs.
-Fruit ovoid, 7–12 mm long, 4–7 mm diam., green with soft barbed spines on pedicels 2–3 cm long; seeds 5–7 mm long, ovate.
+Male inflorescence 10–20-flowered; peduncle 2.5–9 cm long; pedicels 3–5 mm long, glandular hairy; perianth c.
+8 mm diam., greenish-white.
+Female inflorescences in 6–8-flowered heads, arising from base of peduncle of male inflorescence; peduncle 5–15 mm long; ovary with soft barbed spines and glandular hairs; perianth c.
+3 mm diam., cream.
+Fruit ovoid or ellipsoid, 7–12 mm long, 4–7 mm diam., green with fine retrorsely barbed spines, clustered in a star-shaped head on a peduncle 2–3 cm long; seeds 5–7 mm long, ovate.
 Flowers Dec.–May.

 EGL, EGU, GipP, HSF.
 Qld, NSW, Tas.
 (Bass Strait islands).
 New Zealand, south-west Pacific.
-Rare in Victoria where occurring chiefly along margins of warm-temperate rainforests and in sheltered riparian scrubs, eastwards from Glenaladale area.
+Rare in Victoria where occurring chiefly along margins of warm-temperate rainforests and in sheltered riparian scrubs usually following disturbance (flood, canopy break, fire), eastwards from Glenaladale area.

 |Bioregion||Occurrence status||Establishment means|